DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 ### 8. 🧪 Test It Out

-Now open Claude/Cloudflare Playground/Cursor (or your client) and type:
+Now open Claude/Cloudflare Playground (or your client) and type:

 ```
 Can you list all the animals available for adoption?